domichel/black_star_theremin/README.md

 # black_star_theremin
 Documentation of a vacuum tubes theremin hardware

-I am slowly coverting an old vacuum tubes radio into a theremin.
+I am slowly transforming an old vacuum tubes radio into a theremin.
 As things begin to work well, I will share the documentation inclusive the schematic here.

 A theremin is one of the first electronic musical instrument that was developped.
 It use radio frequencies to generate the sound and control the volume.
 This theremin is named Black Star theremin because a good friend have a very funny black border collie named Star.